 It was now time for the climax of this day trip from Cape Town and I started making my way towards the Cape of Good Hope and its famous Cape Point.
 Continue the drive along the coast from Simon’s Town for about 10km and just before the park entrance you’ll see a pretty cool set of beach homes way down below you.
 This is Smitswinkelbaai (no clue how to pronounce this), a beautiful little cove nestled between the mountains.
 It won’t be possible to get down there with the car so just admire the view from the top.

 You’ll then enter the Cape of Good Hope – Table Mountain National Park (105R per adult).
 Most venture out here to visit Cape Point but there’s a lot more to see here and you can practically spend a whole day just in this park.
 There’s a common misconception that Cape Point is also the southernmost point on the continent and where the Atlantic and Indian oceans meet.
 This is not accurate and Cape Point is actually branded as the southwestern most point in the African continent.
-Record or no record, this place is gorgeous and definitely a must visit.
+Record or no record, this place is gorgeous and definitely, a must visit.

-The cape was first reached by Portuguese sailor Bartolomeu Dias in 1488 and was name the Cape of Good Hope because the Europeans finally had found an ‘easy’ way to navigate to India and the Far East.
+The cape was first reached by Portuguese sailor Bartolomeu Dias in 1488 and was named the Cape of Good Hope because the Europeans finally had found an ‘easy’ way to navigate to India and the Far East.
 The park is not only home to wild ocean scenery but also to a very diverse ecosystem of plants and animals including many ostriches that you’ll catch roaming the grounds here and there.

 The highlight, of course, is the famous lighthouse at Cape Point, right at the edge of the peninsula.
 Beyond this point, Antarctica is the next landmass.
 Once you enter the park, you’ll eventually reach a fork in the road and you’ll continue straight to get to the lighthouse.
 It’s very busy here as you can imagine with visitors hauled in by the busloads.
 If you can get here early in the day, that’s great – but if you can’t, you’ll just have to walk a little bit more.